There is an old quote attributed to John Montagu, 4th Earl of Sandwich:

 “Keep it to one page, please,” was his request.
 “I can get anyone to read one page.”

-4. Arts are good for local merchants…The typical arts attendee spends $24.60 per person, per event, not including the cost of admission on items such as meals, parking, and babysitters.
+4. Arts are good for local merchants.
+Attendees at nonprofit arts events spend $24.60 per person, per event, beyond the cost of admission on items such as meals, parking, and babysitters.
 Attendees who live outside the county in which the arts event takes place spend twice as much as their local counterparts ($39.96 vs. $17.42)—valuable revenue for local businesses and the community.